Risk

 What if my doctor does not know about PrEP or how to prescribe it?

-If your doctor hasn’t heard about PrEP or doesn’t know how to safely prescribe it for you, you can direct them to us at Burnett Foundation Aotearoa.
+If your doctor hasn’t heard about PrEP or doesn’t know how to safely prescribe it for you, you download a letter to take to your doctor here.
+You can also direct them to us at Burnett Foundation Aotearoa.
 We have resources that can support prescribers to learn about PrEP.
 If they are open to learning then we can help them get up to speed so they can support you.

 Otherwise, you have the right to see another provider that does know about PrEP.
 Check out this map of PrEP-friendly providers around Aotearoa.